(please click on name below for contact information, and to read full staff bios)Dan Kesselbrenner, Executive Director

 Pamela Goldstein has been working in non-profit development, communications, and capacity-building for over 25 years.
 Prior to joining the National Immigration Project in 2010, she held senior development positions at the international anti-poverty agency Oxfam America, at the Cambridge Women’s Center, and at CASA, the Central America Solidarity Association.
 Pamela brings a passion for social justice struggles to her work, and holds a Masters in Public Administration from Harvard's Kennedy School of Government.
 Pamela is proud to be supporting the National Immigration Project's mission, and invites you to contact her anytime to provide feedback on NIPNLG's work.

-Longtime staffer Ellen Kemp changed roles in 2016 to serve as NIPNLG's Finance and Human Resources Manager.
-Since 2002, Ellen has worked at the National Immigration Project.
-Previously, she was a legal worker advocate specializing in issues involving access to immigration status for noncitizen crime victims, including survivors of domestic and sexual violence, as well as survivors of workplace crimes.
+Longtime staffer Ellen Kemp changed roles in 2016 to serve as NIPNLG's Finance and Human Resources Director.
+Ellen has worked at the National Immigration Project since 2002, previously as a legal worker advocate specializing in issues involving access to immigration status for noncitizen crime victims, including survivors of domestic and sexual violence, and survivors of workplace crimes.
 Ellen also managed NIPNLG’s continuing legal education program for attorneys for nearly 15 years.
 Ellen looks forward to embracing fresh challenges and opportunities in her new role.

 Ana Manigat oversees and maintains the National Immigration Project's database records, including membership data, payment status, seminar registration, address changes, and on-line payment information.
 Ana also manages the National Immigration Project’s many listservs, including National Immigration Project (membership) and Crim-imm (Criminal and Immigration Law).
 Ana joined the staff of the National Immigration Project in 2002.